 - Perform reviews every three years for relevancy and compliance with current state and federal laws, or more frequently as new rules or laws become known or changed.
 If revisions are necessary, place revision dates on the new policy.

-- Retain a copy of each revised policy for the period of time commensurate with your state's statute of limitations for filing a medical malpractice claim.
+- Retain a copy of each revised policy for the time period that is commensurate with your state's statute of limitations for filing a medical malpractice claim.
 See our practice tip The Life of a Malpractice Claim.

 - Obtain signatures for policy approval from responsible parties.

 - Obtain input from an attorney or general counsel of the organization if there is a concern around a policy to make sure they are reasonable and achievable.